JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 ---

-## Project Overview
+## 🏠Project Overview

 This project investigates whether Sentinel-2 Earth Observation data and machine learning can explain spatial variability in water quality along the River Roding, East London.
-It builds directly on previous field-based hydrochemical mapping carried out as part of the GEOL0024 Environmental Mapping module, during which in-situ measurements of pH, electrical conductivity (EC), and nitrate concentration, alongside ICP-OES elemental analysis of major ions and trace elements at 15 sites, were collected across two seasons.
+It builds directly on previous field-based hydrochemical mapping carried out as part of the GEOL0024 Environmental Mapping module, during which in-situ measurements of pH, electrical conductivity (EC), and nitrate concentration, alongside ICP-OES elemental analysis of major ions and trace elements at 15 sites.
+These were collected across two seasons.

 The River Roding is too narrow (~10–30m) to be directly imaged at Sentinel-2's 10m resolution.
 Rather than attempting to image the channel itself, this project extracts spectral and land-cover characteristics from the **surrounding catchment environment** of each sampling location and uses these within a machine learning regression framework to predict water quality parameters — principally EC and sodium concentration (Na).